nathankrishnan/kodeco-ios/module-2/README.md

 v) Question: How do you change the Display Name of your app?

 - Answer: In your project settings, first select your app target.
 In the "General" tab, there will be an "Identity" section with an input field for entering the Display Name.

+## Part 2 - Programming assignment

+I have refactored and enhaced the `ColorPicker.xcodeproj` to:

+- Extracted the views for better view code organization, modularity, and reusability.
+- Updated the UI to work in both Light and Dark mode.
+- Replaced magic numbers with defined constants for better readability and clarity.

+## Part 3 - Above an Beyond

+I have refactored `ColorPicker.xcodeproj` to work in landscape mode.